thevickypedia/pyfilebrowser/docs/README.md

 > Enabling proxy server increases an inconspicuous latency to the connections,
 > but due to asynchronous functionality, and the rendered payload size it is hardly noticeable.

+### Rate Limiter
+`pyfilebrowser`'s built-in proxy service allows you to implement a rate limiter.<br>
+[Rate limiting] allows you to prevent [DDoS] attacks and maintain server stability and performance.

+> This feature requires a [redis] server running on the host machine.

 ## Coding Standards
 Docstring format: [`Google`][google-docs] <br>